pomerium/documentation/content/docs/guides/upstream-mtls.md

 ---
 title: Upstream mTLS
 lang: en-US
-meta:
-  - name: keywords
-    content: pomerium, identity access proxy, mtls, client certificate, mutual authentication
+keywords: [pomerium, identity access proxy, mtls, client certificate, mutual authentication]
-description: >-
-  This guide covers how to configure Pomerium to provide mutual authentication (mTLS) to an upstream service, using client certificates with a custom certificate authority.
+description: This guide covers how to configure Pomerium to provide mutual authentication (mTLS) to an upstream service, using client certificates with a custom certificate authority.
 ---

 # Upstream mTLS With Pomerium